Invités Surprises

 Invités Surprises (English: Guests surprised) is a comic film of Côte d'Ivoire issued in 2008, directed by Mike Yoboué.

 Plot

-Mr. and Mrs. Kalou organize the birthday of their daughter, imagined as a small ceremony with five guests.
+Mr. and Mrs. Kalou organize the birthday party of their daughter, imagined as a small ceremony with five guests.
 The five guests envisaged become twenty, Gohou (the president of the young people of the district), Abass and another friends will sow the discord.

 All the scenes of film are held in the house of the Kalou couple.